For engineers IC Self-hosted

 Why self-hosted wins for engineers

-Private repos · internal MCPs · secret stores.
+Private repos · internal tooling · your network.

 BYO model · BYO keys · your billing.